 Extremely good value for the objective information you need to take your business forward

-To analyse this effectively we had to compare the Self-Catering Holiday Home to their competition.
-Whilst performing this discovery work, we found that many of their competitors were quite silent on social media and were relying solely on third party booking agencies that our customer also used.
-However, we did find some competitors which provided balance to that and we’ll go into detail about here.
-To get the best results, the more competitors identified the more insightful the result!
+To analyse this effectively, we had to compare the Self-Catering Holiday Home to their competition.
+While performing this discovery work, we found that many of their competitors were entirely silent on social media and were relying solely on third-party booking agencies that our customer also used.
+However, we did find some competitors who provided balance to that, and we’ll go into detail about here.
+To get the best results, the more competitors identified, the more insightful the result!

 - We chose both local hotels to add as competitors and while its a slightly different market having shorter stays and offering catering, they are generally promoting the area as a destination to visit.

-- We also chose a local guest house that offers itself as a high value premium destination.
-This was the same market as our customer but a different niche having that premium rate and a very good restaurant service.
+- We also chose a local guesthouse that offers itself as a high-value premium destination.
+This was the same market as our customer but a different niche having that premium rate and excellent restaurant service.
 Again, promoting the area as a destination.

 - We added all the other holiday homes in the area too.

-We needed to understand and agree the scope of the analysis.
-During the discovery phase we agreed that the 2018 summer season would provide us with a good sample of social media activity for analysis.
+We needed to understand and agree with the scope of the analysis.
+During the discovery phase, we decided that the 2018 summer season would provide us with a good sample of social media activity for review.

 In terms of Brand Activity:

-- Our customer was producing videos and high quality content on social media in large quantities, the engagement was not as great as the expectation.
+- Our customer was producing videos and high-quality content on social media in large quantities, the engagement was not as high as the expectation.

 - The other main competitor was also receiving greater engagement than our customer and posting less frequent but very localised content that would be very suitable for visitors.

-Did this mean video were less engaging?
+Did this mean video was less engaging?
 Actually no, we could evidence that this was mainly down to timing and the platform used.

-While 14% engagement sounded bad for Twitter, this was really due to the competition not really using it so overall engagement split was showing down on Twitter compared to Facebook.
-Our customer actually had overall superiority on that platform at 6.61 times the most engaging competitor on Twitter.
+While 14% engagement sounded terrible for Twitter, this was really due to the competition not using it so overall engagement split was showing down on Twitter compared to Facebook.
+Our customer had overall superiority on that platform at 6.61 times the most engaging competitor on Twitter.

-Tweaking the timing would improve matters but as the competition weren’t using Twitter optimally it was a lesser priority.
+Tweaking the timing would improve matters, but as the competition wasn’t using Twitter optimally, it was a lesser priority.

 Now we had hard facts: